Construction of the Egyptian pyramids: Mortar

 The stones forming the core of the pyramids were roughly cut, especially in the Great Pyramid.
 To fill the gaps, huge quantities of gypsum and rubble were needed.
 The filling has almost no binding properties, but it was necessary to stabilize the construction.
 To make the gypsum mortar, it had to be dehydrated by heating which requires large quantities of wood.
 According to Egyptologists, the findings of both the 1984 and 1995 David H. Koch Pyramids Radiocarbon Projects may suggest that Egypt had to strip its forest and scrap every bit of wood it had to build the pyramids of Giza and other even earlier 4th Dynasty pyramids.
 Carbon dating samples from core blocks and other materials revealed that dates from the 1984 study averaged 374 years earlier than currently accepted and the 1995 dating averaging 100–200 years.
 As suggested by team members, "We thought that it was unlikely that the pyramid builders consistently used centuries-old wood as fuel in preparing mortar.
 The 1984 results left us with too little data to conclude that the historical chronology of the Old Kingdom was wrong by nearly 400 years, but we considered this at least a possibility".
 Egyptologists propose that the old wood problem is responsible for the discrepancy, claiming the earlier dates were possibly derived from recycling large amounts of centuries-old wood and other earlier materials.

+Arsenical copper

+The main material used in the Old and Middle Kingdoms was so-called arsenical copper or bronze.
+It is more effective than copper with minor impurities, and can be made even harder by repeated hammering.
+Hundreds of artefacts from these periods were made of this material.
+All preserved copper alloy tools of the Old Kingdom era of pyramid builders were recently collected in a monograph.
+Its occurrence was also confirmed for the settlement material from Giza, from the reigns of Khufu and Khafre.
+Recent data from Middle Kingdom Elephantine Island indicate that this material was an intentionally produced alloy, and a result of rather complex technology.